Shutt Law Firm’s Elder Law Attorneys Can Assist with Power of Attorney, Medical Power of Attorney, Guardianship and More

 - If Alzheimer’s or other serious medical condition is an issue, you may want to ask the lawyer about Guardianship.
 In the event of incapacity, a guardian assists the senior by making important decisions when the senior is no longer able.

-- Seniors should consider getting a Last Will and/or Trust if they have not already done so.
+- Seniors should consider getting a Last Will and Testament and/or Trust if they have not already done so.